Dapodi

-Dapodi is a neighborhood in the city of Pune, India.
+Dapodi (earlier: Dapoorie) is a neighbourhood in Pimpri Chinchwad in the northwestern Pune, India.
 It is located in the northwest area of the city.
 Dapodi is situated on the banks of Pavana river and Mula River.
+The neighbourhood of Dapodi compromises of Dapodi gaon, Dapodi bazar, Phugewadi, Kundan Nagar and Ganesh Nagar.

 The neighbourhood lies on National Highway 48 (India).
 It is served by Dapodi railway station which falls on Mumbai–Chennai line.
 The railway station opened in 1858.

-Earlier a small village, Dapodi has been transformed into an urban area.
-Area such Fugewadi (Phugewadi) and Kundan Nagar comes under Dapodi area (Post Code-411012).